true-happiness/true-happiness.github.io/_posts/2015-12-19-Why-am-I-unhappy-2.markdown

 <h2>The fuels behind our comparisons are our likes and dislikes.</h2>
 Let's say for example that we would like to be promoted.
 However, someone was promoted instead.
 We can't help but feel disappointed or even a sense of hate or jealousy.
 Why?
 Because we believe a promotion has value and is desirable.
 But if we did not want to be promoted in the first place then we simply would not care who got promoted or didn't.

 I used to be someone who enjoyed being better than others.
 My identity was dependent upon others being less than who I am.
-Every conservation I start every word I speak leak a sense of pride and the desperate need to show off myself.
+Every conversation I start every word I speak leak a sense of pride and the desperate need to show off myself.
 When I met someone who is worse of than I am then I became overjoyed because I felt I was "better".
 But when I met someone who was better suddenly I felt scared and inferior.

 My happiness was contextual.
 I thought my happiness was to look better than others, but what I couldn't see is how tiresome it was for me as well as those around me to put up with my own inferiority complex.